mkgeomatics/mkgeomatics.github.com/source/_posts/2008-09-07-free-courses-in-gis.markdown

 - Web Mapping
 ---

 So, like many GIS users, I find myself scouring google for tips / tricks / solutions to problems.
 These searches regularly lead me to GIS course webpages from various universities.
 Hurrah for the internet!
-Right?
+Right? <!-- more -->

 Some of the best that I have found are in regards to both commercial as well as open source software.
 I've found the following courses to be of particular benefit to me over the last year.